yoonsikp/family.md/etoh.md

 - Flumazenil is an antagonist, but can cause seizures and withdrawal

 ## bloodwork
-high risk for cirrhosis
+affects liver, high risk for cirrhosis

- aspartate aminotransferase (AST) to alanine aminotransferase (ALT) ratio >1 Elevated bilirubin in alcoholic hepatitis increases pancreatitis risk
+check aspartate aminotransferase (AST) to alanine aminotransferase (ALT) ratio >1

+Elevated bilirubin in alcoholic hepatitis

+increases pancreatitis risk

 ## Withdrawal